katyagovorkova/gwak/README.md

 If you want to run a rule, but Snakemake tells you `Nothing to be done`, use `-f` to force it.
 Use `-F` to also force all the upstream rules to be re-run.

+# Running with Condor

+In order to be able to submit jobs to `HTCondor`, install [snakemake-condor-profile](https://github.com/msto/snakemake-condor-profile).

+Sending Snakemake process to `HTCondor`:

+    $ snakemake --profile HTCondor

 # Analysis Pipeline
 Each step of the analysis is represented as a corresponding rule in the `Snakefile`.
 There are several steps starting with downloading and generating data samples,